hiveot/hiveot.github.io/index.md

 All application interaction with WoST Things and legacy devices take place via the hub.
 Access over the internet is provided via a cloud intermediary, which can be another WoST hub run by a cloud service provider.

-## The Problem With WoT's Reference Implementation
+## A Server On Every Device

 With billions of IoT devices being used, and this number growing fast, the [WoT](https://www.w3.org/TR/?title=web%20of%20things) provides standards to support interoperability between IoT devices and its consumers.
 It addresses one of the biggest problems in IoT today.

 However, there is an even bigger problem which is that of security of IoT devices.

 WoT's [reference implementation](https://github.com/eclipse/thingweb.node-wot) implements a 'Thing' as a client and as a server.
 The problem is with running a server on every 'Thing'.
+This problem is commonplace and applies to the majority of devices.

 A web server is a security risk, no matter how well written.
 If all 'WoT Things' implement a web server, the number of web servers would run in the many billions.
 Each server can potentially be hacked or used in denial of service attacks.
 Hardening a server for exposure to the Internet is difficult and requires constant vigilance and regular security patches.
 It is irresponsible to expose a server to the Internet without it.